In This Article

 Ever wondered when you should start using certain anti-aging ingredients?
 You know the ones: retinol, hyaluronic acid, and vitamin C, among others.
 While it’s unlikely that using a product too early will have negative long-term consequences for your skin, there’s no point in paying good money on anything your complexion doesn’t need yet, especially when there's always new seasonal makeup to try.

 Instead, you need a game plan—a strategy for when you’re going to introduce certain ingredients into your morning and nighttime routines—with enough research to know you’re using optimal versions and concentrations of each to get the best results.
 We called on integrative cosmetic skin expert Dr. Terry Loong to share her knowledge on the topic.

 What it does: Hydrate the skin

 Best age to start: 20

 Signs you need it: When you start seeing fine lines under your eyes.
-At a young age, these suggest dehydration.
+At a young age, these might suggest dehydration.

 Shopping notes: Look at the ingredients list closely, you might see something similar to hyaluronic acid listed, such as sodium hyaluronate—this is a salt derived from hyaluronic acid.
 Molecularly, it is smaller than hyaluronic acid so it penetrates the skin more effectively.